warelab/release-notes/sorghum-guides/Genomic Resources---2021-06-16.md

 ## Searching for a gene – Gene ID equivalences {#gene-search}

-The SorghumBase search interface allows you to search older sorghum gene identifiers (IDs) of the form Sobic.* (MIPS/JGI Sbi1.4 in Phytozome) as well as Ensembl gene IDs of the form SORBI_3* and SbXXX gene IDs (JGI v2.1).
+The SorghumBase search interface is not case sensitive and it allows you to search older sorghum gene identifiers (IDs) of the form Sobic.* (MIPS/JGI Sbi1.4 in Phytozome) as well as Ensembl gene IDs of the form SORBI_3* and SbXXX gene IDs (JGI v2.1).
 Thus, you may search for our exemplar MSD2 gene using SORBI_3006G095600, Sb06g018040, Sobic.006G095600.1 or Sobic.006G095600.2 (gene synonyms or different versions of the same gene model).

 You may convert any Sobic.* to its corresponding SbXXX gene ID (JGI v2.1) using [JGI’s conversion file](https://genome.jgi.doe.gov/portal/Phytozome/download/_JAMO/55fca1de0d8785306f968fa1/Sbicolor_255_v2.1.locus_transcript_name_map.txt) (password-protected).
 The file provides mapping of *S. bicolor* gene IDs from MIPS/JGI Sbi1.4 to v2.1 and higher builds.